giraone/streaming-controller/README.md

 This should return the file.

-## Base64 included content within a JSON structure withour having the content in memory
+## Base64 included content within a JSON structure without having the content in memory

-Download the uploaded file, where the content in Base64 encoded in a JSON structure.
+Download the uploaded file, where the content is Base64 encoded in a JSON structure.

 ```bash
 curl --request GET \